stackbit-projects/my-blog-85ada/content/pages/posts/open-peer-network-a-universal-distributed-eventually-consistent-data-store.md

   health will recharge and how I benefit from it.
 excerpt: >-
-  Countless startups have been founded with the goal of making apps easier to build by trying to eliminate the need for bespoke backend services.
+  Countless startups have been founded with the goal of making apps easier to build by replacing bespoke backend services with a universal, one-size-fits-all backend.
+The idea being that the client dictates what to store and...
 date: '2019-03-24'
 thumb_img_path: /images/pietro-de-grandi-T7K4aEPoGGk-unsplash.jpg
 thumb_img_alt: A man fishing in a lake